 But once all the writing is done, my brand new blog post still isn’t quite ready to exist on the world wide web yet!
 There are a few other things I need to do to before I hit that “Publish” button and send my little post out live to the world.

 1. Check My Title

-I usually give my post a title before I even start writing.
-But there are times over the course of writing that I change course or go off on a tangent.
-So before I publish, I always check my headline and make sure it still works with the content of the blog post.
+I generally start out with a title for my post in mind.
+But there are times over the course of writing a blog post that I change course or go off on a tangent.
+So before I publish, I always check my headline and make sure it still works with the content.